dj-piplup/vanilla-kudoboard/readme.md

 `VITE_SITE_LAZY_FACTOR` is the number of screens ahead to load cards.
 "2" means to load cards until 2 screens worth of cards exist past your scroll position, including the screen that's visible.
 If your screen is 1080px tall, then the site will load cards until a block of 2160 px is fully filled with cards, then pause until you scroll

+### .env.dev or .env.production
+This is used to store the meta tag content security policy, allowing them to include http: for dev so localhost works, but not include http: for production.
+Production content security policy will be ignored if hosting on cloudflare pages, since it will read content security policy from `/public/_headers`

 ## src/css/theme.css

 `--header-color` is the background color of the header